jonluca/blog/_posts/2023-04-13-mimessage.md

 Wrapped gives you a breakdown of your iMessage habits, broken down by year and by conversation/person.

+{% include image.html footnote="iMessage Wrapped" file="wrapped" alt="imessage wrapped" %}

+I actually used ChatGPT to generate the product features included in iMessage Wrapped - as soon as it can do figma mocks I'll redesign the UI using that, as well.

 {% include image.html footnote="ChatGPT's suggestions for the features in wrapped" file="chatgpt" alt="chatgpt product suggestions" %}

-I actually used ChatGPT to generate the product features included in iMessage Wrapped - as soon as it can do figma mocks I'll redesign the UI using that, as well.

 ## AI Conversations